Yunxiang-Li/Cpp_Primer/Chapter 7. Classes/Chapter 7.Classes.md

 **What, if any, are the differences between using class or struct?**

 A class's default access level is private and a struct's default access level is public.

+## Exercise 7.18

+**What is encapsulation?
+Why is it useful?**

+Encapsulation is the separation of implementation from interface.
+It hides the implementation details of a type.
+It is useful because users can use the object and all its public methods without knowing implementation details.